BASatya/HR_Employee_Retention/README.md

 # HR_Employee_Retention
-Based on the datasets, I have prepared dashboards using Excel, SQL, Tableau, and Power BI.
+I have prepared dashboards using Excel, SQL, Tableau, and Power BI.

 The dashboards provide:

 Overall attrition rate